neumino/neumino.github.io/movies.md

-### Happy Death Day
+### Geostorm
-*Released on 2017-10-12, vote average 7.3*
+*Released on 2017-10-19, vote average 5.2*

-A college student relives the day of her murder over and over again as she tries to discover her killer&#39;s identity.
+Gerard Butler playing a stubborn but charming satellite designer who, when the world’s climate-controlling satellites malfunction, has to work together with his estranged brother to save the world from a man-made storm of epic proportions.
+A trip into space follows, while on Earth a plot to assassinate the president begins to unfold.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ntxS1bBg5o0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/EuOlYPSEzSc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>